 Select the service you want to add to PMM for monitoring.
 The page to add the service opens.

-Enter the details such as Hostname, Service name, Port, Username, Password, etc., along with Label or Custom labels.
+Enter the details such as Hostname, Service name, Port, Username, Password, Max query length.

 You can also assign labels using pmm-admin.